Winston Peters: Minister for Rail

-On 11 December 2024, Peters was appointed as the Minister for Rail.
+On 11 December 2024, Peters was appointed as the minister for rail.
 On 1 March 2025, Peters embarked on an international tender to find a builder to build two cheaper and smaller rail-enabled ferries to replace the current Interislander vessels.
 The Government's goal is to have the replacement ferries operational by 2029.
 He also visited HD Hyundai Mipo's headquarters in Seoul to discuss the tender proposal.
 Peters told Radio New Zealand that Hyundai was open to considering bidding to build the two replacement ferries based on the new size specifications.

 On 31 March 2025, Peters released details of the two new Interislander replacement ferries, which will be 200m long, 28m wide and have rail decks.
 The ferries are expected to be completed by Christmas 2029.
 The Government would also establish a company called Ferry Holdings to replace port infrastructure at Picton and to upgrade the Wellington infrastructure.
 Peters confirmed that the government was searching for a shipyard to build the ferries and is expected to sign a contract in late 2025.
 KiwiRail Chief Executive Peter Reidy welcomed news that the two replacement ferries would be rail enabled while Mayor of Marlborough Nadine Taylor said the announcement would give certainty to plan the new port infrastructure at Picton.

 On 20 May, Peters announced that the Government would be allocating NZ$461 million to upgrading New Zealand's freight rail network and NZ$140 million to upgrading the metropolitan passenger rail networks in Wellington and Auckland.
 During the press conference at Wellington Railway Station, Peters traded barbs with a heckler objecting to the suspension of three Te Pāti Māori MPs from Parliament.
 The heckler's employer Tonkin + Taylor apologised to Peters and commenced an investigation into the employee.
 Peters' described the heckler's behaviour as disgraceful and said he would support the employee's dismissal.
-In response, the New Zealand Free Speech Union spokesman Nick Hanne urged Tonkin + Taylor to respect the employee's freedom of expression.
+In response, the Free Speech Union spokesman Nick Hanne asked Tonkin + Taylor to respect the employee's freedom of expression.

 On 15 August 2025, Peters confirmed that KiwiRail had agreed to pay HD Hyundai Mipo NZ$144 million in compensation for the New Zealand Government's 2023 cancellation of the Project iRex ferries.
 On 14 October 2025, Peters confirmed that the state-owned Ferry Holdings Limited had contracted the Chinese state-owned shipyard COMEC (formerly the Guangzhou Shipyard International) to construct two new rail-enabled Interislander ferries, which are expected to be delivered in 2029.
-Each of the two new ferries would be able to carry 1,500 passengers and 2.4km of lanes for trucks, cars and 40 rail wagons.
+Each of the two new ferries would be able to carry 1,500 passengers and 2.4 km of lanes for trucks, cars and 40 rail wagons.
 To accommodate the new ferries, the Government confirmed that new wharves, linkspans and a rail overbridge would be built in Picton while Wellington's wharf would be expanded.

+In July 2026, he defended naming one of the new ferries connecting the North and South Islands after James Cook, saying that "a mature country does not run from its history".